utwente-scs/pain-points-modeling/README.md

 Our study was divided into two papers:

-[Unrevealing the pain points of domain modeling](https://www.sciencedirect.com/science/article/pii/S0950584925000758) driven by the research question:
+[Unraveling the pain points of domain modeling](https://www.sciencedirect.com/science/article/pii/S0950584925000758) driven by the research question:
  - What are the main pain points associated with domain modeling?

 Quantifying the pain points of doming modeling guided by the research questions: